About me

 120° stellar stream

-ADS: Meingast, Alves & Fürnkranz 2019
+Link: Meingast, Alves & Fürnkranz 2019

 We have discovered a dynamically cold, coeval stellar stream (known as 'Meingast 1' or 'Pisces-Eridanus') in the immediate solar vicinity at a distance of only 100 pc.
 We identified the stream as an overdensity in the 3D velocity space of all stars within 300 pc of the Sun, using the revolutionary position and velocity data provided by the Gaia mission.
 The stream shows an elongated structure with a length of at least 400 pc, while being vertically much more confined.
 We speculate that the stream might be a remnant of a disrupted cluster, or more likely the outcome of a stellar association, shaped into a thin stream by interactions with the Galaxy’s tidal field.